 I grew up in a small safe town outside Boston. diversity was a not a big part of my life, which is partly why my family moved to Budapest for 2 years.
 I study psychology and french.
 I think i'm a psychologist at heart because people and social interaction interest me alot.
 I'm extremely social, love talking to strangers, as long as i'm comfortable, which is most of the time.
 I'm idealist when it comes to kindness and honesty.
 I trust people alot, i always assume the best of someone, I much prefer saying hi and smiling rather than looking away.

 two years ago in this text I wrote: "i think i want my life to revolve around traveling, living abroad, instant gratification rather than settling down and making money, but who knows if that'll last."

 However, I am starting to change.
 I love europe, but home in the US is calling.
 My family has become the most important thing to me, and they are all conveniently (or inconveniently) located in the Boston area of the US.

-I am therefore, now back around Boston, Teaching French in a middle school.
-(Teaching some Spanish too!)
+I am therefore, now back around Boston, Teaching French in a high school.

 positive people make the world go round.Do your part, be kind.

 HOW I PARTICIPATE IN COUCHSURFING

 live with new roomates who do not know CS so I won't be able to host at the moment.
 I live 15 minutes south of Boston by the metro (the T) as we call it.
 Happy to share a drink, but I don't go into the city often as my life is based in the suburbs.